fhodun/leaguelosestreakmeter/README.md

 # leaguelosestreakmeter

 Lose streak meter for League of legends
+Actually checking only Ranked games